-We begin our analysis on the asset pricing implications of reaching for income by examining how the valuation spread between high- and low-dividend yield stocks changes with changes in interest rates.
-To begin, we follow Baker and Wurgler (2004b) and define the dividend premium as the difference between the (equal-weighted average) of the log market-to-book ratios of dividend-paying and nondividend-paying stocks at a given point in time.
-We then relate the dividend premium to the level of interest rate.
+We begin our analysis of the asset pricing implications of reaching for income with an examination of how the valuation spread between high- and low-dividend yield stocks changes with changes in interest rates.
+To begin, we follow Baker and Wurgler (2004b) and define the dividend premium as the difference between the (equal-weighted average) of the log market-to-book ratios of dividend-paying and non-dividend-paying stocks at a given point in time.
+We then relate the dividend premium to the level of interest rates.

 Figure 5 plots the annual change in the dividend premium against the contemporaneous annual change in the fed funds rate for each year from 1963 to 2016.
-Consistent with Baker and Wurgler (2004b), we find that a 1% decrease in the fed funds rate is associated with a 2.6% increase in the relative valuation of dividend-paying firms versus non dividend-paying firms.
+Consistent with Baker and Wurgler (2004b), we find that a 1% decrease in the fed funds rate is associated with a 2.6% increase in the relative valuation of dividend-paying firms versus non-dividend paying firms.
 The estimated slope coefficient is significant at the 1% level.23